-UK hair and beauty industry statistics 2023
+The UK hair and beauty industry at a glance

 Clients certainly don’t seem afraid to spend money.
 Women who visit salons regularly spend, on average, a staggering £1,000 a month on hair, nails, beauty, and aesthetic treatments.

-The hair and beauty market
+UK hair and beauty salon statistics

 The British Beauty Council’s 2023 Value of Beauty Report shows that the beauty industry accounts for 1 in 50 jobs in the UK.
 They also found that growth in the industry was not just city-based.
 Equal opportunities were found in rural areas, as well as in deprived areas.